Home »

 Comparision of StringBuffer and StringBuilder in Java

-StringBuffer and StringBuilder are two classes of java, which are used for string.
-These are used whenever there is a need of a lot of modification to Strings.
+StringBuffer and StringBuilder are two classes of Java, which are used for strings.
+These are used whenever there is a need for a lot of modification to Strings.
 StringBuffer and StringBuilder objects can be modified again and again.

 Let's take an example to check which one is faster.